SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 ## Clusters and tags comparison
-## How do the clusters compare to traditional tags ?

 The classical criteria to classify games is the use of genres that describe part of their aesthetic or some gameplay features.
 Steam also uses tags that users can assign to games, and the more popular ones are displayed on the games' pages on the platform.
 Do our clusters connect to the corresponding genres and tags of each game?
 To answer this question, we isolated for each cluster the genres and tags that were present in all of their games.
 One interesting thing to keep in mind is that the model for game embeddings had no information about the related tags during training outside the direct use of those words in the reviews, which is not highly signigicant [**Add the number of times "Indie" appears in the reviews ?
 Can't remember where's that info **].